ACL Rehabilitation: Getting Back in the Game

 ACL injuries are common problems involving the knee joint

-Recent studies indicate that 1 in 10 female college athletes have sustained this type of injury some time during their athletic carrier.
-Research indicates that females participating in activities that "require cutting and jumping activities were 5 times more likely to suffer serious knee injuries compared to their male counterparts" (NWS, 2008, p.1).
+Recent studies indicate that 1 in 10 female college athletes have sustained this type of injury sometime during their athletic carrier.
+Research suggests that females are participating in activities that "require cutting and jumping activities were five times more likely to suffer serious knee injuries compared to their male counterparts" (NWS, 2008, p.1).

 The ACL is more vulnerable to some people than others.
-The reason for this is based on osseous landmarks of femoral attachment of the ACL.
+This is based on osseous landmarks of the femoral attachment of the ACL.

-The ACL moves within this notch, connecting the femur and the tibia, thus providing stability to the knee.
+The ACL moves within this notch, connecting the femur and the tibia, thus stabilising the knee.
 The ACL prevents the tibia from sliding forward and rotating medially.
 The majority of females have a small notch, therefore restricting ACL movement.
 "When movement is restricted, the femoral condyles can pinch the ACL within the joint, especially during twisting or hyper-extended movements often resulting in a tear or rupture of the ligament" (Vlach, 2008).
-For some athletes, especially females, these attachment points may be smaller; a contributing factor involving female susceptibility to ACL injuries.
+For some athletes, especially females, these attachment points may be smaller, contributing to female susceptibility to ACL injuries.

-With all knee injuries an assessment must be done to know exactly what damage has occurred.
-"The knee needs to be examined systematically, since so much can go wrong with the knee, and so many signs and symptoms may be produced, that only a systematic technique will ensure that nothing of importance is missed" (Neyret et al. 2008, p.
+An assessment must be done to know exactly what damage has occurred with all knee injuries.
+"The knee needs to be examined systematically since so much can go wrong with the knee, and so many signs and symptoms may be produced, that only a systematic technique will ensure that nothing of importance is missed" (Neyret et al. 2008, p.
 1).

-When this procedure produces a shift rather than a clunk and the patient is unaware of the slip of the plateaus on the femoral condyles.
-The valgus component is less pronounced than are the compression and anterior drawer applied by the examiner therefore producing joint play rather than a pivot shift, indicting a tear of the ACL.
+When this procedure produces a shift rather than a clunk, the patient is unaware of the slip of the plateaus on the femoral condyles.
+The valgus component is less pronounced than are the compression and anterior drawer applied by the examiner, therefore, producing joint play rather than a pivot shift, indicating a tear of the ACL.

 There are many variations of ACL rehab that take considerable time to get back in proper physical condition.
-Each athlete has their own specific rehab plan, even if a lot of the exercises are similar to another athlete.
-Each plan depends on the person's age, functional disability, and functional requirements (Cross, 1998).
+Each athlete has a specific rehab plan, even if many exercises are similar to another athlete.
+Each plan depends on a person's age, functional disability, and functional requirements (Cross, 1998).
 The major goals of rehabilitation following ACL surgery are:

-Following ACL reconstruction surgery, range of motion exercises are started immediately with walking being an important component to post operative rehabilitation.
-Being mobile during this time will help in incurring degrees involving range of motion with the initial focus on regaining full extension of the knee.
+Following ACL reconstruction surgery, the range of motion exercises starts immediately, with walking an essential component of post-operative rehabilitation.
+Being mobile during this time will help in incurring degrees involving the range of motion with the initial focus on regaining full extension of the knee.
 In general, flexion (ability to bend) is much easier to gain than extension (Cluett, 2008a).

 A typical rehabilitation program consists of four distinct phases.
-During the first phase, emphasis is placed on minimizing pain, swelling, and maximizing motion.
-Throughout the second phase of rehab increased ranges of motion is the main objective.
-During stage two the patient is subjected to resistance training designed to increase range of motion through a well designed regiment of lifting exercises specific to the quadriceps and hamstrings.
+During the first phase, the emphasis is placed on minimizing pain, swelling, and maximizing motion.
+Throughout the second phase of rehab, increased ranges of motion are the main objective.
+During stage two, the patient is subjected to resistance training designed to increase the range of movement through a well-designed regiment of lifting exercises specific to the quadriceps and hamstrings.

-During the third phase, muscle control, increased strength, and greater endurance are the goal.
-At this stage, ones range of motion should be completely back.
-During the final phase of rehabilitation the subject will be encouraged to engage in gradually work back into their sport (Palmer, 2005b).
+The goal is muscle control, increased strength, and greater endurance during the third phase.
+At this stage, the range of motion should be completely back.
+During the final rehabilitation phase, the subject will be encouraged to gradually work back into their sport (Palmer, 2005b).

 Working with physical therapists is one way to make rehab more successful.
-Therapists know what and where someone should be at during their specific program.
+Therapists know what and where someone should be during their specific program.
 They can make sure that one is not overdoing it.
 Overdoing it could result in not healing the injury properly.
-Different exercises that one can do tolerably include: heel slide, isometric contraction of quads, and the prone knee flexion.
-Other exercises that can be done once able to stand include: passive knee extension, heel raise, half squat, knee extension, and standing on one leg.
+Different exercises that one can do tolerably include heel slide, isometric contraction of quads, and prone knee flexion.
+Other exercises that can be done once able to stand include passive knee extension, heel raise, half squat, knee extension, and standing on one leg.
 (Quinn, 2006)

-Getting patients on a stationary bike is a good way for them to regain motion and improve strength.
+Getting patients on a stationary bike is a good way to regain motion and improve strength.
 Other activities that one can do are, working in a pool, on a trampoline, wobble board, and jogging, among many others.
-These activities are used during the different phases, so do not think that right after surgery one can be on a wobble board.
+These activities are used during the different phases, so do not think one can be on a wobble board right after surgery.
 Take things slow and make sure that the injury heals correctly so that one does not end up back at the beginning of rehab.

-Palmer (2005a) offers some encouraging information for all to consider: Many struggle to regain form after a serious sports injury and lengthy rehab period, some take months or fail completely.
-Getting back into form will be slow if we do not know exactly what it is that needs to be recovered.
-Natural talent for a sport comes from the right sort of conditioning.
-Good quality movement executed in the sporting activity sets up appropriate learnt movement patterns that reside at a subconscious level.
+Palmer (2005a) offers some encouraging information for all to consider: Many struggle to regain form after a serious sports injury and lengthy rehab period, some take months or fail.
+Getting back into form will be slow if we do not know exactly what i needs to be recovered.
+A natural talent for a sport comes from the right sort of conditioning.
+Good quality movement executed in the sporting activity sets up appropriate learned movement patterns that reside subconsciously.
 (Palmer, 2005a, p.
 2)

 Rehabilitation is defined in NRI (2008) as a combination of methods focusing on restoring a subject's useful life.
-Regardless of the disabling experience rehabilitation helps the body achieve normal functions through different kinds of recovery techniques.
-If a person has experienced a sports injury, an accident or is incapacitated due to other reasons, rehabilitation can assist in improving functionality of movements and also assist in maximizing personal health characteristics.
+Regardless of the disabling experience, rehabilitation helps the body achieve normal functions through different recovery techniques.
+Suppose a person has experienced a sports injury, an accident, or is incapacitated due to other reasons.
+In that case, rehabilitation can improve the functionality of movements and also help in maximizing personal health characteristics.
 Through rehabilitation, "not only is the physical aspects covered, but also the mental, psychological and sociological aspects in achieving full recovery."
 (NRI, 2008, p.
 1)

 Rehabilitation from injuries requires constant care by providing exercise therapies to regain muscles lost and recover from trauma experienced by allowing contact to other patients who have experienced similar injuries.
-For injuries involving young athletes original skill patterns are often replaced by newly acquired poor quality action following a sports injury.
+Injuries involving young athletes' original skill patterns are often replaced by newly acquired poor-quality action following a sports injury.
 Some athletes never regain the ability to realize their full potential after an injury requiring rehabilitation.
 (Palmer, 2005a)

 About the Authors